ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/add-camera.md

 layout: "learningpathall"
 ---
 You will now extend the application by adding camera support using OpenCV.
 Start by adding additional controls that will be used to start and stop the camera preview, and to display images from the camera.

-Additionally, you will add a CheckBox control that will enable or disable real-time processing.
+Additionally, you will add a checkbox control that will enable or disable real-time processing.
 For the real-time processing, you will use [adaptive thresholding](https://docs.opencv.org/4.x/d7/d4d/tutorial_py_thresholding.html) from OpenCV.

 ## Modify the application view
 To modify the application view, open `activity_main.xml` and replace the file contents with the following code: